 3] Unplug External Hardware

-Now that you are sure that drivers are not an issue, it’s time to remove the external hardware like a mouse, keyboard, printer, external hard drive, webcam, and so on.
+Now that you are sure drivers aren’t the issue, it’s time to remove external hardware such as a mouse, keyboard, printer, external hard drive, webcam, and so on.
 Make sure to keep the task manager open and remove them one by one.
-If you notice a huge change in the System interrupts CPU usage after removing particular hardware, then you know the culprit.
+If you notice a significant change in the System interrupts CPU usage after removing specific hardware, you know the culprit.

 4] Disable & Enable Hardware

-If you do not wish to remove them, you can also choose to disable the hardware from the Device Manager.
-This can be applied to internal hardware as well.
+If you do not wish to remove them, you can also disable the hardware in Device Manager.
+This can also be applied to internal hardware.

 - Open Device Manager (WIN +X + M).